marlynfusek/marlynfusek.github.io/_posts/2013-06-22-my-first-jekyll-post.md

 This is my first post ever using html and Jekyll.

 I have no prior experience with html or coding.
-I'm using this blog to familiarize and track my progress.
+I'm using this blog to familiarize myself with coding and to track my progress.

 Wish me luck!